Male contraceptive: Vas-occlusive contraception

 A diagram of the mechanism of action of vas-occlusive contraceptive methods.

-Vas-occlusive contraception is a form of male contraception that blocks sperm transport in the vas deferens, the tubes that carry sperm from the epididymis to the ejaculatory ducts.
+Vas-occlusive contraception is a form of male birth control that blocks sperm transport in the vas deferens, the tubes that carry sperm from the epididymis to the ejaculatory ducts.

-Vas-occlusive contraception provides a contraceptive effect through physical blockage of the vas deferens, the duct connecting the epididymis to the urethra.
+It provides a contraceptive effect through physical blockage of the vas deferens, the duct connecting the epididymis to the urethra.
 While a vasectomy excises, or removes, a piece of each vas deferens and occludes the remaining open ends of the duct, vas-occlusive methods aim to block the duct while leaving it intact.
 Vas-occlusive methods generally aim to create long-acting reversible options, through a second procedure that removes the blockage.
 However, full reversibility remains questionable, since animal and human studies have shown sperm abnormalities, incomplete recovery of sperm parameters, and the development of fertility-impairing antibodies against one's own sperm after blockage removal.

-In clinical trials
+Clinical trials

 As of 2024, the following vas-occlusive male contraceptive products are in clinical trials: